-Gina Harper, clinical coordinator with pharmacy, measures out the exact amount of the COVID-19 vaccine for a dose before it is administered to the first patients in Colorado at UCHealth Poudre Valley Hospital on Dec.
+Gina Harper measures out the exact amount of the COVID-19 vaccine for a dose before it is administered to the first patients in Colorado at UCHealth Poudre Valley Hospital on Dec.
 14, 2020, in Fort Collins.
 The first COVID-19 vaccines were administered in Colorado to front-line health care workers in Fort Collins and Colorado Springs.
 (Helen H. Richardson/The Denver Post, Pool)

 State lawmakers, a group of 100 people including everyone from millennials to Baby Boomers, could receive the COVID-19 vaccine ahead of some members of another high-priority group: adults 70 and older.

 Colorado legislators and nonpartisan staff will be able to schedule vaccination appointments with UCHealth, which is currently administering two COVID-19 vaccines — one developed by Pfizer and BioNTech, and another by Moderna — as early as this week, according to Jarrett Freedman, a spokesperson for House Democrats.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX